On the Gevrey regularity of the fifth-order Kadomtsev-Petviashvili-II equation: An improved approach: Introduction

-When \(\sigma = 1\), the series is convergent and defines an analytic function; for \(\sigma > 1\), the series is typically divergent but can be summed using the Borel–Laplace transform.
-Gevrey series naturally appear in singular perturbation problems, boundary layer theory, and semiclassical analysis.
-They describe formal asymptotic expansions of PDE solutions whose coefficients grow in a controlled factorial manner.

-In particular, in quantum field theory and statistical mechanics, perturbative expansions are often divergent but of Gevrey type, which allows resummation via Borel techniques.
-This framework provides a rigorous understanding of the link between analytic continuation and summability of formal series.
-Moreover, Gevrey asymptotics connect the analytic structure of differential operators with the propagation of singularities and are therefore central in microlocal and resurgent analysis.

-The Kadomtsev--Petviashvili (KP) equation is a fundamental nonlinear dispersive model that describes the propagation of weakly nonlinear, long surface or plasma waves with weak transverse effects.
-It was first derived by B.~B.~Kadomtsev and V.~I.~Petviashvili (1970) as a two-dimensional generalization of the well-known Korteweg--de~Vries (KdV) equation \cite{Kadomtsev}.
-The KP equation takes the form
+The Kadomtsev-Petviashvili (KP) equation is a fundamental nonlinear dispersive model that describes the propagation of weakly nonlinear, long surface or plasma waves with weak transverse effects.
+It was first derived by B.B.
+Kadomtsev and V.I.
+Petviashvili as a two dimensional generalization of the well-known Korteweg-de~Vries equation \cite{Kadomtsev}.
+The equation of KP is given by

-where \(u = u(x,y,t)\) represents the wave profile and \(\sigma = \pm 1\) distinguishes between the KP--I (\(\sigma = -1\)) and KP--II (\(\sigma = +1\)) versions.
-The KP--I equation models waves in media with negative dispersion such as shallow water flows under surface tension, plasma waves, and internal waves in stratified fluids, while the KP--II case applies to positive dispersion regimes.
+where $\varrho = \pm 1$ selects the dispersion type, defining the KP-I for $\varrho = -1$ and KP-II for $\varrho = 1$ variants.
+Physically, KP-I describes phenomena with negative dispersion, including capillary-gravity waves in shallow water, certain plasma waves, and internal waves in stratified fluids.
+Conversely, the KP-II equation is characteristic of systems exhibiting positive dispersion.

-From the analytical viewpoint, the KP--I equation exhibits rich mathematical structures.
-It belongs to the class of integrable systems, admitting Lax pairs, soliton solutions, and infinite sequences of conserved quantities.
-However, the KP--I dynamics differ markedly from KP--II: whereas KP--II is globally well-posed in the energy space \(L^2\), the KP--I problem is more delicate and only conditionally well-posed in anisotropic Sobolev spaces due to the lack of positivity of its linear symbol.
-Understanding the regularity, persistence, and analytic continuation of KP--I solutions remains an active area of research.

-A central question concerns whether the analytic or Gevrey regularity of the initial data is preserved by the KP--I flow.
-This property is physically significant, as it characterizes the persistence of analytic wave profiles and the rate at which spatial singularities may form.
-The analytic regularity also relates to the decay of the Fourier transform and to the smoothness of the energy spectrum in physical models.